LuuAlex/EncryptedLocalPasswordApp/README.md

 ## How it Works:
 Important data for recovering saved passwords are stored in a folder called "LocalPasswordStorageDATA" in the app's sandboxed folder on the device.
 In this folder are three .txt files: hash, salt, and user.

-* hash.txt: Saves a SHA3 hash of the password with salt appended to the front.
+* **hash.txt**: Saves a SHA3 hash of the password with salt appended to the front.
 The purpose is to check if the user-inputted password is correct.
-* salt.txt: Saves the randomly created 64-character salt.
+* **salt.txt**: Saves the randomly created 64-character salt.
-* user.txt: Stores encrypted passwords.
+* **user.txt**: Stores encrypted passwords.
 Encrypted using AES.
 The key used for encryption is created using the master password and the salt, using the PBKDF2 algorithm.
 This key is not stored on the device.

 ## Future Updates:
 * Option to save password data in any folder of the user's choosing.